 Ranges and Ovens

-Ranges and ovens are the longest-lived major appliances.
-Gas ranges in particular show some of the most durable mechanical designs in the kitchen: cast-iron burners, sealed gas valves, and minimal electronic complexity.
-NAHB places the gas range average at 15 years, and we routinely service Wolf ranges and Thermador units that are well past year 20.
+Ranges and ovens are among the longest-lived major appliances.
+DOE's figures for this category come from trade-association (AHAM) input rather than DOE's own independent survival analysis, so they're softer than the other numbers in this article, and they actually show electric ranges (16.8 years) edging out gas (14.5 years), which is close enough that we wouldn't lean hard on the gap either way.
+Gas ranges still bring real mechanical simplicity to the kitchen (cast-iron burners, sealed gas valves, minimal electronics), and we routinely service Wolf ranges and Thermador units that are well past year 20 regardless of fuel type.
 Premium ranges also command strong resale values, which means the effective per-year cost is even lower than the lifespan numbers suggest.
 A Viking 48-inch range that originally cost $11,000 and is replaced at year 22 has an effective cost of roughly $500 per year, comparable to a mid-range freestanding refrigerator.

 The two most common failure points across all range tiers are bake elements (electric) and burner igniters (gas).
 Both are inexpensive repairs that almost never argue for replacement.